shaad82663/id-generator/README.md

 - Now in git bash terminal run the following command:
 `git clone https://github.com/shaad82663/id-generator`

+- Navigate to the project folder by running following command in terminal:
+`cd id-generator/`

 - Now run the following command to install the node.js libraries `npm install`